-The State additionally limits the waiver to individuals who are 21 and over.
+The State additionally limits the waiver to individuals who are aged and/or disabled.
+Individuals must be 21 and over.

 Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140